Bill Weick: Awards

-Among the Halls of Fame that he has been inducted are the Helms Hall of Fame, the Illinois Wrestling Coaches and Officials Hall of Fame, the Univ. of Northern Iowa Hall of Fame, the Glen Brand Iowa Hall of Fame, the Mount Carmel Hall of Fame, the Tilden Tech Hall of Fame and the National Wrestling Hall of Fame.
+Among the Halls of Fame that he has been inducted are the Helms Hall of Fame, the Illinois Wrestling Coaches and Officials Hall of Fame, the University of Northern Iowa Hall of Fame, the Glen Brand Iowa Hall of Fame, the Mount Carmel Hall of Fame, the Tilden Tech Hall of Fame and the National Wrestling Hall of Fame.

 He was the Illinois Coach of the Year in 1984.

 He has received the National Coach of the Year award from the National Federation of High School Associations.
 Weick was named Chicagoan of the Year by the Chicago Parks Department in 1995.
 He was the Grand Marshal of the 1986 Illinois State High School Wrestling Tournament.